VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/components/reader.md

 `query_from_last_seen_timestamp`
             </td>
             <td>
-`True`
+`False`
             </td>
             <td>
 If True, then query will be performed from the last seen timestamp for a given series.
 If False, then query will be performed from the start timestamp, based on a schedule period.
-Defaults to `True`. (`False` prior to [v1.15.1](https://docs.victoriametrics.com/anomaly-detection/changelog/#v1151)).
+Defaults to `False`.
 Useful for `infer` stages in case there were skipped `infer` calls prior to given.
             </td>
         </tr>
         <tr>